ereisher/Capstone/README.md

 ## General overview of the pipeline used.
 ![pipeline-overview](https://github.com/ereisher/Capstone/blob/main/pipeline.drawio.png)

 The first step is obtaining the reads and pre-process them.
-The next steps are to clean the data*, then denoise the data** and conduct diversity, phylogenetic, and taxonomic analysis*** using QIIME2.
+The next steps are to import the data into QIIME2*, then clean and denoise the data** and conduct diversity, phylogenetic, and taxonomic analysis*** using QIIME2.
 Sub-analysis includes running  LEfSe and PICRUSt.
 The statistical analysis includes relative abundance barplots using R and diversity alpha and beta group significance, and differential abundance (ANCOM).
 *clean_reads.slurm **dada2.slurm ***diversity_metrics.slurm

 ## Tools installation and packages available in the [tools file](https://github.com/ereisher/Capstone/blob/main/tools.md).